erksch/react-smart-payment-buttons/README.md

 **Attention**

-- The `PayPalSDKWrapper` expects the props to be in `camelCase` instead of `kebab-kase` like the SDK parameters.
+- The `PayPalSDKWrapper` expects the props to be in `camelCase` instead of `kebab-case` like the SDK parameters.

 - The SDK parameters that take a comma separated list like `disable-funding=card,sepa` have to be assigned with an array in the props like `disableFunding={['card', 'sepa']}`.